 You can buy a pregnancy test at the drugstore.
-Follow the instructions on the insert.
-Pee on the strip or dip the strip in urine (in a cup) and look for the colored lines, symbols, or word that will tell you if you are pregnant.
-Remember, if you have unprotected sex today, you won’t be able find out if you are pregnant for a few weeks.
+Follow the instructions on the paper insert inside the box.
+Most will ask you to pee on the strip or dip the strip in urine (in a cup), wait the stated amount of time, and then look for the colored lines, symbols, or word that will tell you if you are pregnant.

-Get on some super effective birth control like an IUD or implant, and you can stop worrying about pregnancy until you are ready.
+Remember, if you have unprotected sex today, you won’t be able to find out if you are pregnant for a few weeks.
+Get on some super-effective birth control like an IUD or implant, and you can reduce your worries about pregnancy until you are ready.

 There are many types of pills to choose from.
 The pills have hormones that stop ovulation.
 Taken every day at the same time, they are very effective at preventing a pregnancy.
 If you miss a day, take the pill as soon as possible, plus the pill for that day.
 But if you miss more than two, start a new pack.
 Always use a backup method, like the condom, if you forget to take a pill.